jxtngx/jxtngx/README.md

 5. [Applied Fullstack AI](https://github.com/jxtngx/applied-fullstack-ai)

 > [!NOTE]
-> all guides are in active development
+> all guides are in active development as of 03/2025